 Extracts a state from a dataset and provides their start and end times, as well as duration and epoch.
-The state does not have to exist in the dataset, but can be dynamically created
+The state does not have to exist in the dataset, but can be dynamically created.
+Extracted states can have group-dropping disabled, meaning that summaries based on the extracted states show empty groups as well.

 Usage